Total Credits: 3.5 including 3.5 AOA Category 1-A Credit(s)

-In this lecture, Martin Schwarze, DO FACC FACOI and Bryan Trimmer, DO FACOI FACC will differentiate chest pain as cardiac or non-cardiac.
+In this lecture, Martin Schwarze, DO, FACC, MACOI, and Bryan Trimmer, DO, FACOI, FACC will differentiate chest pain as cardiac or non-cardiac.

-The Missouri Association of Osteopathic Physicians and Surgeons is accredited by the American Osteopathic Association to provide osteopathic continuing medical education for physicians and designates this program for a maximum of 3.5 AOA Category 1-A credits and will report CME and specialty credits commensurate with the extent of the physician's participation in this activity.
+The Missouri Association of Osteopathic Physicians and Surgeons (MAOPS) is accredited by the American Osteopathic Association to provide osteopathic continuing medical education for physicians.
+MAOPS designates this program for a maximum of 3.5 AOA Category 1-A credits and will report CME and specialty credits commensurate with the extent of the physician's participation.